 Virginia Tech Dining Services began to compost its pre-consumer food waste in January of 2009 at our pre-preparation food processing center on campus, Southgate Food Processing Center.
 Since then, the project has expanded to include all of our dining centers.
-In units like Owens Food Court at Owens Hall, West End Market at Cochrane Hall, and D2 at Dietrick Hall, Dining Services staff are trained to sort food waste as customers return their plates and leftover food.
+In units like Owens Food Court at Owens Hall, West End Market at Cochrane Hall, and D2 at Dietrick Hall, Dining Services staff are trained to sort food waste as customers return their plates and leftover food (this is known as "post-consumer" waste).
 Turner Place at Lavery Hall is the first dining center on campus to rely on students for waste sorting.
 Turner Place’s waste stations are designated for compostables, recyclables and landfillables.

-Poplar Manor Enterprises (PME), a local company based in Riner, Va., picks up food waste from each dining center twice a week during the semester.
-PME then manages the compost as it decomposes and cultivates it into a natural fertilizer known as compost.
-This compost is often used at the Dining Services Garden at Kentland Farm providing necessary nutrients for produce, directly sourced to the dining centers at Virginia Tech.
-Between 2009 and 2014, Dining Services diverted more than 4 million pounds of food waste from the landfill.
+Royal Oak Farm, a local company based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste.
+Royal Oak Farm manages the waste as it decomposes in order to produce a natural fertilizer known as compost.
+This compost is often used at the Dining Services Farm at Kentland Farm.
+Between 2009 and 2014, Dining Services diverted nearly five million pounds of food waste from the landfill.

 Plastics numbers "1" through "7" are recyclable in our dining centers and across campus.
 Our recycling stream is picked up by Montgomery Regional Solid Waste Authority in Christiansburg, Va.
 For more information on what is recyclable and what isn’t, visit the Farms and Fields Blog.